nuts-org/spinplots/README.md

-# spinplots
+# SpinPlots: Simplified NMR plots with python
-SpinPlots is a Python package built on top of NMRglue, designed to simplify the process of plotting NMR data.
+SpinPlots is a Python package designed to simplify the process of loading and plotting NMR data, built on top of the NMRglue library.
+While NMRglue is a powerful tool for loading and analyzing NMR data, plotting with it can sometimes be cumbersome.
+SpinPlots aims to streamline this process, providing an intuitive interface for generating high-quality plots of NMR spectra with ease.